Velaha/Scala/week_1/00_intro/src/main/scala/com/td/scala/intro/README.md

 - In interative mode `<project_name>/run` or `<project_name>/test`
 - From batch, `sbt "run"`, `sbt "<project_name>/run"`, ...

+# Next

+Before you continue,
+- note that compiled classes have been generated to `/target`
+- you can use the sbt command `scalafmt` (added via a plugin) to format the source code

 You are ready to go on!

 [First exercice](../../../../../../../../01_Classes/README.md)